Ernesto T.A. Marques Jr., MD, PhD

 Marques Jr, Ernesto Torres De Azeved

 Ernesto T. A. Marques Jr. graduated “summa cum laude “ as a medical doctor in 1993 at the “Universidade Federal de Pernambuco” in Brazil.
-In 1999 Dr. Marques obtained a Ph.D. degree in Pharmacology and Molecular Sciences at The Johns Hopkins University School of Medicine and in the same year became a Research Faculty at the Department of Pharmacology and Molecular Sciences.
-In 2003 Dr. Marques became a consultant for the Fundação Osvaldo Cruz of Brazil, and in 2005, Dr. Marques was promoted to Assistant Professor in Medicine, Infectious Diseases and Pharmacology and Molecular Sciences at The Johns Hopkins University School of Medicine.
-In 2006 Dr. Marques was appointed as Assistant Public Health Researcher at the Fundação Osvaldo Cruz, Centro de Pesquisa Aggeu Magalhães - CPqAM and is one of the founders of the Virology department.
+In 1999 Dr. Marques obtained a Ph.D. degree in Pharmacology and Molecular Sciences at The Johns Hopkins University School of Medicine.
+In 2003 Dr. Marques became a consultant for the Fundação Osvaldo Cruz of Brazil.
+In 2006 Dr. Marques was appointed as Assistant Public Health Researcher at the Fundação Osvaldo Cruz, Centro de Pesquisa Aggeu Magalhães - CPqAM and founded of the Virology department known as LaViTE.
 In 2009 Ernesto joined the Center for Vaccine Research as Associate Professor in the Department of Infectious Diseases and Microbiology at the University of Pittsburgh Graduate School of Public Health.
 In 2011 University of Pittsburgh and Fundação Osvaldo Cruz established a collaborative agreement and Dr. Marques has assumed the role of the liaison between the two institutions.
 Currently, Dr. Marques divides his time between Recife, Brazil and Pittsburgh and devotes his work to translational research on the development of preventive and therapeutic immunotherapies and diagnostic tools for epidemiological research.
-Dr. Marques research interests are focused on infectious diseases of importance to global, such as HIV, dengue and yellow fever.
+Dr. Marques research interests are focused on infectious diseases of importance to global, such as HIV, Zika, dengue and yellow fever.

 The research expertise of Dr. Marques is the engineering design of novel vaccines, immunotherapies and diagnostic markers based on defined correlates of protection and/or pathogenesis identified in human samples from well characterized cohorts.
 The strategy he used is based on de development of detailed T and B cell epitopes maps and characterization of innate immune response (immunomes) induced by the pathogenic agents.
-The laboratory apply a combination of computational technologies, high throughput immune assays in human samples and suitable human transgenic animal models.
+The laboratory apply a combination of computational technologies, high throughput immune assays in human samples.
 Using the immunome maps, we explore patterns correlated either with immunity or pathogenicity and design novel antigen formulations containing selected epitopes , adequate delivery methods and innate immune stimulation.
 Currently we are applying this strategy to study Dengue, yellow fever, HIV among other agents.

 - Ernesto TA Marques, Priya Chikhlikar, Luciana Barros de Arruda, Ihid C Leao, Yang Lu, Justin Wong, Juei-Suei Chen, Barry Byrne, J Thomas August.
 HIV-1 p55Gag Encoded in the Lysosome-associated Membrane Protein-1 as a DNA Plasmid Vaccine Chimera Is Highly Expressed, Traffics to the Major Histocompatibility Class II Compartment, and Elicits Enhanced Immune Responses.
 Journal of Biological Chemistry 278 (39), 37926-37936.
 PMID: 12824194